riv0manana/MgCMS/README.md

 MgCMS allows full customization of both the backend and frontend:

    - **Frontend Customization**: The front end is built using components based on Atomic Design.
 You can easily extend or override any components to suit your project needs.
+On user faced UI, we added render props to support rendering your own customized components with all props needed.
    - **Backend Customization**: The backend is isolated and uses server actions that make it easy to connect to your own APIs or extend existing functionality without altering the frontend.

 ## Next steps